Chipdelmal/LegoOptimizer/README.md

 ## Problem Statement

-Given a pixel-based image and a pool of colored Lego blocks:

-  * Can I recreate the image with my available blocks?
+Given a pixel-based image and a pool of colored Lego blocks: can I recreate the image with my available blocks?
     * If so, how should I arrange them so that I don't run out of them without the image being completed?
     * If not, what blocks are missing for me to complete the image?